yale-cpsc-419-templates/pset-1-template/README.md

 By doing so, correctness can be assessed with much finer granularity than simply running the whole program.
 The beauty of unit testing is that if every individual function is correct, then the entire program is correct (because if you followed Python convention, the entire program is enclosed in an single function, `main()`)!

+The challenge of unit testing is: how do you know what a particular function should do, and how do you check that it's right?
+The answer is to write many small functions with well-defined semantics.
+This method of designing software has the consequence that if you intend to unit test, your functions should be designed such that you can check their execution for correct behavior.
+This is an additional level of design for software beyond the purely operational, so we encourage you to think about this and set aside some additional design time for your psets to enable unit tests.

 Unit testing will be covered briefly later in the semester; for now, it is sufficient to read a blog post or two and study briefly the documentation for the Python `unittest` module.

 ## Program Style